hectorcorrea/jaguarDb/README.md

 Storage
 -------
 Data is stored in one directory per database.
 A master file "index.json" contains the list of documents in the database plus other general information about the database.
-One "n.json" file is created for each document.

 Each document is automatically assigned an _id field with a sequential value.

+One individual JSON file is created for each document, these files are named "n.json" where n is the value of the _id for the document.

 Limitations (a lot)